ehrlich-b/techtree/tree/technologies/metallurgy/README.md

 - Chalcolithic peoples

 ### Parallel Invention
-[If developed independently multiple times]
+This technology was invented independently in multiple locations.

 ### Evolution
 [How the technology changed over time]